ocurrent/obuilder/README.md

 - All `(network …)` fields are ignored, as Docker does not allow per-step control of networking.

-## Experimental macOS and Windows Support
+## Other Platforms

 OBuilder abstracts over a fetching mechanism for the Docker base image, the sandboxing for the execution of build steps and the store for the cache.
-This makes OBuilder extremely portable and there exists experimental macOS and Windows backends.
-The Windows backend currently requires Docker for Windows installed.
+This makes OBuilder extremely portable and there exists FreeBSD, macOS and Windows backends.
+The FreeBSD backend uses jails and ZFS, the macOS backend re-uses ZFS and user isolation, and the Windows backend currently requires Docker for Windows installed.

 ## Licensing